 The Sanhedrin was gathered

-Jesus was in Bethany, in the house of Simon the leper.
-Here he was anointed on
+meantime, Jesus was in Bethany, in the house of Simon the leper.
+Here he was

-his head by Mary, the sister of Martha and Lazarus, with very expensive
+anointed on his head by Mary, the sister of Martha and Lazarus, with very

-ointment of spikenard.
-Some of the disciples, particularly Judas Iscariot,
+expensive ointment of spikenard.
+Some of the disciples, particularly Judas

-keeper of the purse, were indignant about this; the oil could have been sold to
+Iscariot, keeper of the purse, were indignant about this; the oil could have

-not that he cared for the poor; but because he was a thief, and had the bag,
+he said, not that he cared for the poor; but because he was a thief, and had

 At the Passover Feast, Jesus and